scofieldmike7/loose-bolt-detection-datasets/README.md

 Citation to BibTeX
     @techreport{Bolt-Dataset,
-      author      = {Wang, Yaqi and Wei, Xiukun and Wu, Donghua and Wu, Siqi and Xia, Huaze},  % 此处添加了逗号 title       = {Bolt-Dataset: A Dataset for Loose Bolt Detection}, institution = {Beijing Jiaotong University},
+      author      = {Wang, Yaqi and Wei, Xiukun and Wu, Donghua and Wu, Siqi and Xia, Huaze}, title       = {Bolt-Dataset: A Dataset for Loose Bolt Detection}, institution = {Beijing Jiaotong University},
       year        = {2025},